by Silvia E. Hines

 She’s startled from her reverie when she hears someone banging on the front door, loudly and persistently enough to make her think it could be an emergency.
 She even thinks, half-seriously, that this is what a drug bust might sound like.

 “I didn’t want to hurt you.
-I couldn’t tell you, you were just a child.”
+You were just a child.”

 “I’m twenty-nine now.
 I haven’t been a child for many years.”
 Jenny is close to tears, her body like a spring waiting to be released, reminding Miriam of the jack-in-the-boxes children played with in her youth.
 Push the button and she’ll pop, which will be scary at first but followed by release.

-“Then I guess it got to be too late.
-It was a long, long time ago.
-And it was entirely unnecessary for you to know.”
+“Then it got to be too late.
+It was a long time ago, and it wasn’t necessary for you to know.”
 Miriam sits on the sofa, moves her sketchpad to the floor.

-“And now,” Jenny says, still standing and still tense, “it is entirely necessary.
+“And now,” Jenny says, still standing and still tense, “it is quite necessary.
 Tell me.”